The Bitwarden/VaultWarden Password Manager - Host Your Own Server

 Browser plugins provide “auto-fill” and “auto-save” integration by calling the REST api of the Bitwarden server (whichever address and port is configured).
 The Firefox browser plugin is cross-platform; not sure about plugins for other browsers.

-Note: the “team” and “enterprise” accounts offered for the official hosted service have a few extra features (groups, audit-logs, etc).
-Whether these are available in the self-hosted variant depends on how complete the “back end” implementation is.
+Note: the “team” and “enterprise” accounts offered for the official hosted service have a few extra features (groups, audit-logs, etc) which are not available in their free version.
+Whether these are available in different self-hosted variants depends on how complete the “back end” implementation is.
 The vaultwarden implementation (discussed later) appears to implement all of the commercial features.

 Using the Hosted Service